 While it is possible to experience the Ruta Puuc in one single day, it’s a race against the clock to squeeze it all in.

 We find Ruta Puuc to be much more enjoyable over the course of two days (or longer).
-These mystical Mayan sights can then be visited at a more relaxed pace.
+These mystical Mayan sites can then be visited at a more relaxed pace.

 Staying overnight along the Ruta Puuc will also allow enough time to visit other non-ruin attractions that are nearby, such as the nearby Loltun Caves and the Choco-Story Museum.